What is Gold Vermeil?

 A recent promotion?
 A special occasion?
 Or just because?

-It's time to consider adding a gold vermeil piece to your jewelry collection!
+If you're wanting to commemorate or celebrate (and still have some $$$ left for retirement) it's time to consider adding a gold vermeil piece (or two) to your jewelry collection!

-Vermeil (pronounced vur-MAY) is a special type of premium gold finish.
+Vermeil (pronounced vur-MAY) is a very specific type of premium gold finish.

-Simply put, it is a combination of a very thick layer of gold (10 karat or above) over high-quality sterling silver.
+Simply put, it is a combination of a very thick layer of gold over high-quality sterling silver.

-In addition to use in luxury jewelry, this metal combination is also found in high-end cutlery, tableware, and home decor offerings.
+In addition to use in designer jewelry, this metal combination is sometimes found in high-end cutlery, tableware, and luxury home decor offerings.
 The White House has a Vermeil Room dedicated to an extensive and unique collection of vermeil pieces including cutlery and even a wine cooler.

 Gold vermeil is quickly becoming a favorite of the top jewelry designers around the world.
 It allows them to deliver high-quality jewelry pieces that look like they might cost a small fortune, but are actually fairly priced for both consumers and designers.